What Does it Mean to “Dress for Success”?

 Pro Tip: if you’re stuck buying cheaper shoes or bags than you would like, buy them in black.
 Anything pleather or man-made materials looks more expensive for longer in black because it will be harder to see the inevitable creases.

 Suit: Navy, black, or khaki, in solid colors.
 Skirts are knee-length, worn with tan hosiery.
 Pants are crisp.
 Shoes are closed toe and have a moderate heel.

 Important details: limited jewelry and perfume, neat hairstyle, classic manicured nails, portfolio/briefcase

 Avoid: anything trendy, sexy, skintight, wrinkled, or ripped.
 Nothing with spaghetti straps.
 Avoid excessive perfume, excessive makeup, excessive jewelry.

-For Business Casual, wear brightly color shirts with bigger and more unique jewelry and accessories.
+For Business Casual, wear bright colored shirts with bigger and more unique jewelry and accessories.
 Shoes can be open-toed heels, stilettos, pumps, or closed kitten heels.
-Blazer or sweater isn’t required.
+A blazer or sweater isn’t required.